oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

  - 0x0E - "APPLICATION_SPECIFIC_14" - The status of the Referenced Token is implicitly given by the particular use case and the meaning of this value is known out-of-band.
  - 0x0F - "APPLICATION_SPECIFIC_15" - The status of the Referenced Token is implicitly given by the particular use case and the meaning of this value is known out-of-band.

-The processing rules for JWT or CWT precede any evaluation of a Referenced Token's status.
+The processing rules for Referenced Tokens (such as JWT or CWT) precede any evaluation of a Referenced Token's status.
 For example, if a token is evaluated as being expired through the "exp" (Expiration Time) but also has a status of 0x00 ("VALID"), the token is considered expired.

 # Verification and Processing